Government reviews work with Oxfam after sex allegations

 “The way this appalling abuse of vulnerable people was dealt with raises serious questions that Oxfam must answer.

-“We acknowledge that hundreds of Oxfam staff have done no wrong and work tirelessly for the people they serve, but the handling by the senior team about this investigation and their openness with us and the charity commission showed a lack of judgement.
+“We acknowledge that hundreds of Oxfam staff have done no wrong and work tirelessly for the people they serve, but the handling by the senior team about this investigation and their openness with us and the Charity Commission showed a lack of judgment.

 “We have a zero tolerance policy for the type of activity that took place in this instance, and we expect our partners to as well.